proc7ts/supply/README.md

 Calling this method has the same effect as calling `another.supply.needs(this)`.

+### `derive(derived?: SupplyPeer)`

+Creates derived supply depending on this one.

+If derived supply peer specified, makes it depend on this one.

+In contrast to `.cuts()` method, this one returns derived supply.

 ### `needs(other: SupplyPeer)`

 Makes the supply depend on another one.

 Once `another` supply is [cut off], this one will be cut off with the same reason.

+### `require(required?: SupplyPeer)`

+Creates required supply this one depends on.

+If required supply peer specified, makes this one depend on it.

+In contrast to `.needs()` method, this one returns required supply.

 ### `as(another: SupplyPeer)`